-- When we feel sluggish and lazy, what better way to amp ourselves back up other than to reach for some more coffee?
+- When we feel sluggish and lazy, what better way to amp up again by reaching for more coffee.
 And the cycle begins again.

 Try to consume a glass of water for every cup of coffee you consume.
-This will help to minimize the effects of sleepiness as it will keep you hydrated and even better, a better caffeinated trip.
+This will help to maximize the effects of sleepiness as it will keep you hydrated and help you enjoy your caffeinated experience.

 While you’re satisfying your sweet tooth, try thinking about that sugar crash that’s coming soon to a body near you.
-Your body, I’m talking about your body.
-Sugar is processed much more quickly than coffee and selfishly leaves you without energy after it’s used up by your body.
+Sugar is processed much more quickly than coffee and leaves you without energy after it’s used up by your body.
 If you like a little coffee with your sugar, you may actually be experiencing a sugar rush and crash rather than a caffeine-boost.

 6. The dairy and creamers may be causing drowsiness.